dhawale-lab/dhawale-lab.github.io/_members/shinjini-chatterjee.md

 ---

 I am doing my BS thesis project in the lab.
-My research seeks to [...].